Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Summary and concluding remarks

-Though the proposed MDFs do improve on existing ones developed under the exchangeable setting, we could not claim that they are optimal among {\em all} compound MDFs for control of FWER or FDR.
-This question of global optimality appears to be a difficult and elusive problem.
-So far none of the existing compound MDFs, such as the {\em estimated} ODP in \cite{Sto07}, could claim global optimality.
-In our case, the possible drawback is the fact that in the construction of these new MDFs, the starting point is the class of simple MDFs.
-Indeed, the resulting MDFs are compound, but the issue of establishing global optimality is not transparent.
-In fact, a question even arise as to whether there actually exists an optimal MDF among all compound MDFs that, say, control the FDR.
-One thing certain about our proposed MDFs is that they do satisfy the desired FWER or FDR constraints.
-Other MDFs, obtained by plugging-in estimators hence are adaptive, or which utilize prior information, may lose their optimality property or may not anymore satisfy desired Type I error constraints after the plug-in step.
-See \cite{SunCai07} where optimality was in an asymptotic sense and with the Type I error rate being the mFDR, as well as \cite{FerFriRueThoKon08} and \cite{RoqWie09} for more discussions on these issues.
+Though the proposed MDFs do improve on existing ones, we could not claim that they are optimal among \textit{all} compound MDFs for strong FWER or FDR control.
+This question of global optimality is a difficult and elusive one.
+So far none of the existing compound MDFs, such as the {estimated} ODP in \cite{Sto07}, could claim global optimality.
+In our case, the possible drawback is that in constructing the new MDFs, we started with the class of simple MDFs.
+The resulting MDFs are indeed compound, but establishing global optimality is not transparent.
+A question even arise as to whether there truly exists an optimal MDF among all compound MDFs that, say, control FDR.
+One thing certain about our MDFs is that they do control FWER or FDR.
+This is in contrast to some MDFs that are obtained from oracle MDFs via plugging-in of estimates for unknown quantities.
+Even though the oracle MDF, which are unimplementable, satisfies the type I error rate control, the plug-in step will usually invalidate such control.
+See \cite{SunCai07} where optimality was in an asymptotic sense and with the type I error rate being the mFDR, as well as \cite{FerFriRueThoKon08,RoqWie09} for more discussions on these issues.

 A natural layer to add in the decision-theoretic formulation of the problem is a Bayesian layer where a prior measure is specified on the unknown probability measure $Q$ or, alternatively, on $\theta(Q)$.
-There is a possibility that through this Bayesian approach, one may be able to obtain a characterization of the class of optimal MDFs controlling Type I error rates, or when the two types of error rates are combined, for example, via a weighted linear combination.
-The papers \cite{MulParRobRou04,SarZhoGho08,Efr08,EfrAAS08} which employ Bayes or empirical Bayes approaches are certainly highly relevant.
+There is a possibility that through this Bayesian approach, one may be able to obtain a characterization of the class of optimal MDFs controlling type I error rates, or when the two types of error rates are combined, for example, via a weighted linear combination.
+The papers \cite{MulParRobRou04,SarZhoGho08,Efr08,EfrAAS08} which employ Bayes or empirical Bayes approaches are highly relevant on this front.